LeonardLauHJ/GymMonitor-Lite/README.md

 - `409 Conflict` — email already in use

 **Notes**
-- Emails are stored in lowercase to allow for case-insentitive login, and to avoid duplicate accounts with different casing.
+- Emails are stored in lowercase to allow for case-insensitive login, and to avoid duplicate accounts with different casing.
 - After signing up, you will not be automatically logged in to the account.
 - Only new member users can be created.